What are Brand Ambassadors and Where to Find Them

 The third option, asking your brand ambassadors to share your content, is probably the most effective one.
 It will allow you not only to outsmart the algorithms, but to increase your reach enormously and improve the impact of your content.
 Information shared by your ambassadors will most likely be seen as more trustworthy and, hence, increase the engagement.

 What are brand ambassadors?

-A brand ambassador is a person who represents your brand or product because she feels an authentic bond with it and wishes to spread the word about it.
+A brand ambassador is a person who represents your brand or product because they feel an authentic bond with it and wish to spread the word about it.

 There are many reasons to include your brand ambassadors in the general marketing strategy of your company:

 - 74% of the users would trust word of mouth referral for a purchase (this grows up to 91% on the B2B scenario)

 - People are more likely to stay loyal to a brand if it has been referred to them by someone close than by any other means.

 - Buyers have a stronger bond with a brand if their friends and acquaintances share it.